 An IVA is available for self employed people.
-Tax and business debt can be included.
+Personal tax and business debt can be included.
 However you need to be mindful of some implications.

 - Can you start an IVA if you are Self Employed?

 - What happens to Tax and Business Debts?

 - Will you have to change your bank account?